JCSnap/cosmos-auto-clapper/README.md

 ```

 Remember to change the /path/to/your/cosmos-auto-clapper to the actual path where you cloned.
 For example: /Users/jcjustin/cosmos-auto-clapper if I cloned it into the home directory

+Once you are done, save it with any name you like.
+This will convert create an .app file that is clickable to run the program.

 If you are facing some error, you can try giving Automator full disk aceess in Settings under "privacy and security", you can also make sure that you have bash.